Finn24-09/gate-gcp-controller/README.md

 ## About

 This project extends [Minekube Gate](https://github.com/minekube/gate) with a GCP Controller plugin that automatically manages your Minecraft backend servers on Google Cloud Platform.
-Save up to 75% on compute costs by only running servers when players are online!

 ### Features